 Read more: The Guide to Climbing Monte Rosa

-- Perfect for: Anyone wanting a tough, under-the-radar hiking challenge
+- Best for: An under-the-radar hiking challenge

 Read more: Spain's Best Kept Secret: Hiking in the Picos de Europa